 In the fashion industry, much more than in many other industries, the role of the designer is central to the communication of the brand.
 In this sense, communication is a strategic function, and as such it has a direct impact on the success of a firm.

-As example companies like Gucci were able to completely reposition their brand thanks to the character and personality of its designer Tom Ford.
-The personality of this designer was a strategic way to communicate where the brand was heading: from its legacy of Florentine craftsmanship to the new trends of the American west coast.
+As an example, companies like Gucci were able to completely reposition their brand thanks to the character and personality of its designer Tom Ford.
+Associating the brand to the personality of this designer was a strategic way to communicate where the brand was heading: from its legacy of Florentine craftsmanship to the new trends of the American west coast.

-The role of the designer in a fashion firm is extremely important as it is the first ‘endorser’ or VIP connected to the brand, and a means of communicating the design vision a firm is pursuing.
+The role of the designer in a fashion firm is extremely important as it is the first ‘endorser’ or VIP connected to the brand, and a means of communicating the creative vision the firm is pursuing.

 As an example, the fact that the designer walks out for the applause at the end of the fashion show, symbolises the importance of the designer persona, and its connection to the media fashion.